codisart/polygones/README.md

 # polygones

-Allow the use of polygones.
+Allow the use of polygones in PHP.